MikroElektronika/mikrosdk_click_v2/clicks/leddriver18/README.md

 err_t leddriver18_set_cc_output ( leddriver18_t *ctx, uint8_t current_limit );
 ```

-## Example Description

-> This library contains API for LED Driver 18 Click driver.
-The library initializes and defines the I2C bus drivers to
-write and read data for setting constant current output,
-as well as the default configuration for a PWM output value
-of the OUT pins.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs default configuration and sets
 the device in output enabled mode.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */